 Growing up in the beautiful city of Charleston, South Carolina, I remember at a very early age having an awareness and appreciation of color, texture and pattern.
-The cobblestone streets, vibrant colors of rainbow row, details of historical architecture, inspiration and viewing life through an artistic lens seemed to always and effortlessly be a part of life.
-I grew up with a single mother who enjoyed the hobby of occasional painting and I spent a lot of time with her friends who were like inherited aunts to me.
-Days of enjoyment on the beach walking and playing underneath the wide open sky and sunshine, frequent bicycle rides with windblown hair brought me such a sense of peace and carefree joy.
-It’s been neat for me to discover that many of my childhood experiences have in fact shaped and influenced my style and the subject matter that I feel drawn to as an artist.
+The cobblestone streets, vibrant colors of rainbow row and details of historical architecture were always inspiring.
+I grew up with a single mother and was surrounded by many women (her friends, my grandmother, friends of my own and now two daughters) who have greatly influenced my life.
+It’s been neat for me to discover years later that many of my life experiences have in fact shaped and influenced my style and the subject matter that I feel drawn to as an artist.

-I would describe my style as whimsically chic, feminine, colorful, joy-filled with funky elements here and there through painterly splatters and brushstrokes.
-I love the playfulness that it evokes.
+I would describe my style as feminine, eclectic, relaxed yet elegant.
+I feel very drawn to creating figurative work and love the calming effect of keeping them monochromatic.
+I infuse real cloth into the ruffles of the figure's clothing so that the cloth is literally raised off of the canvas resulting in a 3 dimensional effect as it creates extra interest through the unexpected texture.
+I love incorporate rough brush strokes and playful paint splatters.
 As an artist, I find inspirations in the daily moments and experiences; coffee with a dear friend, walking through a field of wild flowers, bicycle rides, a walk along the ocean shore, travel, meaningful conversations/ reflection and the most treasured of all…time spent with my husband and our two daughters.